What are discretionary expenses and why should businesses pay attention to them?

 Best of all, Ramp's deep database of SaaS expense data helps you benchmark your costs against your peers, helping you figure out price ranges.

 Discretionary expenses can run out of control with improper monitoring.
-With tools like Ramp, monitoring discretionary spending is simple.
-No matter what market conditions look like, you will stay on top of your spending, helping you create an efficient and resilient working capital structure.
+With tools like Ramp, monitoring your discretionary budget is simple.
+No matter what market conditions look like, you’ll stay on top of your spending, helping your business save money.